 Furthermore, a joint study with the Women20 (W20) engagement group on “The Effects of Digitalisation on Gender Equality in the G20 Economies” was published.

 Argentina has meanwhile already put The Future of Work at the heart of its G20 Presidency agenda for next year (2018).
 Building on EPF´s successful contributions around issues of digital infrastructure and skilling, the third edition of Think Week, held from 30 October to 2 November 2017 in Beijing, looked at how digital transformation will impact value chains and labour markets in emerging economies.
-Concrete follow-up initiatives include three country case studies on the basis of scenario-building, with the aim of scoping the impact of technological change in the informal sectors and on gender relations, and a modular approach for analysis and pilot projects around matching skill demand and supply in selected emerging economies.
-The aim is to continue to inform the T20 and G20 processes with concrete policy options.
+Concrete follow-up initiatives include three country case studies on the basis of scenario-building, with the aim of scoping the impact of technological change in the informal sectors and on gender relations, labour markets also with respect to informal sectors and on gender relations.
+Three country cases (Argentinia, India, South Africa) have been produced and joint policy paper on the basis of these cases has been submitted to the T20.

 - Launch of Policy Initiative